natebragg/ratl/README.md

 # Ratl: Resource-Aware Toy Language

-Ratl is a toy: a baby language that can infer small upper bounds.
+Ratl is a toy language that can infer polynomial upper bounds.

-More precisely, it is a strongly-typed, monomorphic, functional language based on lists and integers with a resource-aware type system capable of reporting upper bounds for functions and expressions that are uni-variate polynomials of their inputs, along with an accompanying interpreter.
+More precisely, it is a strongly-typed, polymorphic, functional language based on lists and integers with a resource-aware type system capable of reporting upper bounds for functions and expressions that are multi-variate polynomials of their inputs, along with an accompanying interpreter.

 This is based off of work done by Jan Hoffmann and others.